ayoosh007/Question_selector/README.md

 3. The weightage is rounded off to get questions in integers rather than fractions.This leads to the program sometimes giving a no. +1 or -1 than the requested no..
 4. When all chapters are requested,You currently need to enter all the chapter names manually.
 5. The formatting of this Readme

-That are all I can think of for now
+That is all I can think of for now